Hawaii officials urge families of people missing after deadly fires to give DNA samples

 Hawaii officials have expressed concern that by releasing a list of the missing, they would also be identifying some people who have died.
 In an email Tuesday, the State Joint Information Center called it "a standard held by all law enforcement and first responders here in Hawaii, out of compassion and courtesy for the families, to withhold the names until the families can be contacted.”

-As of Monday there were 115 confirmed dead, according to Maui police.
+There have been 115 confirmed dead, according to Maui police.
 All single-story, residential properties in the disaster area had been searched, and teams were transitioning to searching multi-story residential and commercial properties, Maui County officials said in an update late Monday.

 Police Chief John Pelletier said Tuesday that his team faces difficulties in coming up with a solid list of the missing.
 In some cases people only provided partial names, and in other cases names might be duplicated.
 There was “no secrecy, no hiding things,” he added.